ewfreesRes/IndonesianActuarialShortCourse/chapter5.md

 Modeling building can be approached using a "ground-up" strategy, where the analyst introduces a variable, examines residuls from a regression fit, and then seeks to understand the relationship between these residuals and other available variables so that these variables might be added to the model.

 Another approach is a "top-down" strategy where all available variables are entered into a model and unnecessary variables are pruned from the model.
 Both approaches are helpful when using data to specify models.
-This exercise illustrates the latter approach, using the stepwise function in `R` to help narrow our search for the best fitting model.
+This exercise illustrates the latter approach, using the [step()] function to help narrow our search for the best fitting model.

 `@instructions`
-From our prior work, the training dataset `train_meps` has already been loaded in.
+From our prior work, the training dataframe `train_meps` has already been loaded in.
 A multiple linear regression model fit object `meps_mlr2` is available that summarizes a fit of `logexpend` as the outcome variable using all 13 explanatory variables.

-- Use the [Rcmdr::stepwise()](https://www.rdocumentation.org/packages/RcmdrMisc/versions/1.0-10/topics/stepwise) function to drop unnecessary variables from the full fitted model summarized in the object `meps_mlr2`.
+- Use the [step()](https://www.rdocumentation.org/packages/stats/versions/3.5.0/topics/step) function function to drop unnecessary variables from the full fitted model summarized in the object `meps_mlr2` and summarize this recommended model.
-- Refit the recommended model.
 - As an alternative, use the explanatory variables in the recommended model and add the varibles `phstat`.
-Summarize the fit using the [anova()](https://www.rdocumentation.org/packages/stats/versions/3.5.0/topics/anova) function and note that statistical significance of the new variable.
+Summarize the fit and note that statistical significance of the new variable.
 - You have been reminded by your boss that use of the variable `gender` is unsuitable for actuarial pricing purposes.
 As an another alternative, drop `gender` from the recommended model (still keeping `phstat`).
 Note the statistical significance of the variable `usc`with this fitted model.

 `@hint`